neurologic/Comparative-Animal-Behavior/syllabus.md

 [^ragamuffin]: Oxford languages defines it as: "*a person, typically a child, in ragged, dirty clothes*".
 It is also a breed of cat.
 The term ragamuffin is used affectionately in this context of recognizing the value of rugged scrappiness.
 Though its roots are in describing a lazy and worthless, or beggarly individual.
 In the early 19th century the word became associated with the children who would dress up for Thanksgiving as ragamuffins and parade asking for handouts, parodying begging and beggars.
 I have not found any resources informing that this word is derogatory or discriminatory nor contains any racial undertones.
 If you are informed otherwise do not hesitate to edit this quote for the syllabus.

-Class rosters are provided to the instructor with the student's legal name.
-I will gladly honor your request to address you by an alternate name or gender pronoun.
-Please advise me of this preference early in the semester so that I may make appropriate changes to my records.

 ## Course Resources
 - The course website (which you accessed to read this syllabus) contains all course materials that you will need.